 This post shows you how to block an IP address in WordPress.
 Why would you need to do this?
 Well, it turns out that there are many reasons!
-This post discussed blocking a specific spammer’s IP.
+First, this post discussed blocking a specific spammer's IP.

-Recently, my WordPress blog (https://anto.online) got spammed on a daily basis.
-I expect an occasional WordPress spam comment, but thousands of spam comments in one day is quite annoying!
-Fortunately – the spammers were not successful due to the spam filtering features implemented in WordPress.
-Unfortunately – this created more traffic, used more bandwidth, consumed more space and wasted my time.
+Recently, my WordPress blog (https://anto.online) got spammed daily.
+Of course, I expect an occasional WordPress spam comment, but thousands of spam comments in one day is quite annoying!
+Fortunately - the spammers were unsuccessful due to the spam filtering features implemented in WordPress.
+But, unfortunately, this created more traffic, used more bandwidth, consumed more space, and wasted my time.

 Any good WordPress site has some sort of spam filter enabled.
-Akismet is an extremely popular spam filter, but you could use others such as Anti-Spam by CleanTalk.
+Akismet is a top-rated spam filter, but you could use others such as Anti-Spam by CleanTalk.
 There are many more anti-spam services available.
 A spam filter is essential if you allow comments and allow pingbacks and trackbacks.
-I use Akismet since it is quite successful at blocking spam, it is also an official free plugin.
+I use Akismet since it is quite successful at blocking spam; it is also an official free plugin.

 Blocking an IP address using WordPress

 You can identify the offending IP address by looking at the comments section in WordPress.

 Below is an example of the IP address that is spamming my WordPress blog.
 In this case, it is 22.214.171.124, but I have noticed this IP address is one of a few ranging from 126.96.36.199 - 188.8.131.52.

 For information sake, I looked up the IP address using CleanTalk’s blocklist checker, which is available at https://cleantalk.org/blacklists/.
 This showed me that this IP address originates from Russia, and it had a 67% spam rate.